Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method: Conclusion

 \section{Conclusion}

-We have proposed a novel task of Gaze-guided Hand-Object Interaction Synthesis and introduced a new dataset GazeHOI to support this task.
-GazeHOI is the first dataset to capture simultaneous 3D modeling of gaze, hand, and object interactions.
-To address this task, we proposed a stacked gaze-guided hand-object interaction diffusion model, named GHO-Diffusion, and further introduced HOI-Manifold Guidance in the sampling stage to force the guidance within the data manifold.
-We further exploited the consistency between gaze-contact maps and gaze-interaction trajectories to refine the generated motions.
-The extensive experimental results have validated the effectiveness of our method and the unique contributions of our dataset.
-While GazeHOI captures a diverse range of objects and tasks, it does not include articulated objects, which could present unique interaction challenges.
-In future work, we aim to extend this research by incorporating additional modalities, such as text descriptions and electromyography data to generate more context-aware interactive motions.
+In this paper, we introduced Gaze-guided Hand-Object Interaction Synthesis and GazeHOI, the first dataset capturing simultaneous 3D gaze, hand, and object interactions.
+We proposed GHO-Diffusion, a stacked diffusion model with HOI-Manifold Guidance to ensure physically plausible sampling.
+Furthermore, we leveraged gaze-contact and trajectory consistency to refine the motions.
+Experimental results validate the effectiveness of our method and the unique contributions of our dataset.
+Despite its diversity, GazeHOI currently excludes articulated objects, which present unique interaction challenges.
+Future work will extend this research to incorporate articulated interactions and multi-modal inputs, such as text and electromyography (EMG) data, to generate more context-aware interactive motions.